michaelsauter/crane/README.md

 * `image`: Defaults to `michaelsauter/unison:2.48.4`.
 * `uid`/`gid`: Defaults to `0`/`0`.
 Set this to the user/group ID the consuming
   container expects, e.g. `1000`/`1000`.
+* `autostart`: Defaults to `false`.
+If `true` the sync is started automatically when a container is using a volume which is configured as a mac sync.
+Crane basically calls `crane mac-sync start /path/to/foo:/bar` behind the scenes.

 This feature is experimental, which means it can be changed or even removed in every minor version update.